 The link panel links event descriptions to image, audio, video and text files.
 Should the link panel not appear on your screen, choose View > Link panel to have it displayed.

 To link an event to an external file, select the event in the musical score and choose whether it's an image, audio, video or text file in the “Link Medium“ menu.
 Enter the storage location of the file to be linked in “Link URL“.
-Click “Browse...” to open a new dialogue.
+Click “Browse...” to open a new dialog.
 Here, you can search for the file on your computer.